-- Number of people affected - Level of community interest - Alignment with mana whenua aspirations - Consistency with Council's Strategic Framework, strategies, and significant decisions already made - Impact on Council's capability to deliver agreed projects and BAU projects - Net financial cost / revenue of implementation, excluding any financial impact already included in a Long-Term Plan / Annual Plan - Impact on levels of service provided by Council or the way in which services are delivered - · Reversibility of the decision - Expected impact on the performance or intended performance of Council's Strategic Assets
+- · Number of people affected - Level of community interest - Alignment with mana whenua aspirations - Consistency with Council's Strategic Framework, strategies, and significant decisions already made - Impact on Council's capability to deliver agreed projects and BAU projects - Net financial cost / revenue of implementation, excluding any financial impact already included in a Long-Term Plan / Annual Plan - Impact on levels of service provided by Council or the way in which services are delivered - Reversibility of the decision - Expected impact on the performance or intended performance of Council's Strategic Assets - Impacts of climate change

 Council will assess matters to be of 'low', 'medium' or 'high' significance in consideration of the above criteria.
+If a Council Strategic Asset is involved, then the matter should be treated as being "more significant."
+The score would be 'Medium' or 'High' when a Strategic Asset is involved.

 The significance criteria will be considered collectively to make the determination on the degree of significance.
-It may be that only one of the criteria applies, but to such a high degree that the decision will be considered "significant".
+It may be that only one of the criteria applies, but to such a high degree that the decision will be considered "significant."
 Conversely, several criteria may be applicable, but not to such an extent that the decision is of high significance.